Canada Day fireworks take place on July 1st in Abbotsford, Burnaby, Coquitlam, Delta, Harrison Hot Springs, Port Coquitlam, Surrey and White Rock.

 Coquitlam celebrates July 1st with festivities at Town Centre Park which is located at 1299 Pinetree Way near the Lafarge Lake – Douglas SkyTrain Station.

-Festivities in Coquitlam include live music and family-friendly activities.
-In 2022 the fireworks displays took place at Lafarge Lake starting at 10 o’clock.
-They take place at the same time and place in 2023.
+Festivities in Coquitlam in 2025 include live music and family-friendly activities.
+They conclude with a fireworks display at Lafarge Lake starting at 10:00 pm.

 Click Coquitlam on Canada Day for more information.